andrmoel/astronomy-bundle-php/README.md

 <a name="planetHelio"></a>
 ### Heliocentric position of a planet

-The calculations use the VSOP87 theory to calculat the heliocentric position of a planet.
+The calculations use the VSOP87 theory to obtain the heliocentric position of a planet.

 **Example**: Calculate the heliocentric position of Venus for 20.
 December 1992 at 00:00 UTC.